 - Did you upload the midi file using Binary mode?

-- Try playing the file locally from your hard drive if it won't work there either then the file may be corrupt or something may be wrong with your computer.
+- Try playing the file locally from your hard drive, if it won't work there either, then the file may be corrupt or something may be wrong with your computer.

 - Did you upload the page?

-- See the Links section above.
+- See the section above about links.